How to Create Your Website with TYPO3 (Brand Examples)

 What Is TYPO3 and Who Uses It?

-TYPO3 is a content management system that was developed for serious web projects.
-It is open source, which means it is free to use and is supported by a worldwide community of developers.
-TYPO3 is known for being secure, stable and offering a wealth of features that make it ideal for large, complex websites.
+TYPO3 is a content management system developed for serious web projects.
+It is open source, meaning it can be used free of charge and is supported by a global community of developers.

 Planning Your TYPO3 Website

 The Long-Term Support (LTS) version is very important for stability and security.
-Also look for extensions that offer necessary features such as forms, SEO tools or multilingual support.
+Also, look for extensions that offer necessary features such as forms, SEO tools, or multilingual support.

 Installing TYPO3